chris-repository/react-report-builder/README.md

 - Define any filtering and sorting criteria
 - Easy way to explore data and learn from it

-See [reportbuilder.peekdata.io](http://reportbuilder.peekdata.io/) for live demos.
+See [reportbuilder.peekdata.io](http://reportbuilder.peekdata.io/) for live demo.